PerlFFI/FFI-Platypus/README.md

 ### Discussion

-Another useful application of the `opaque` type is for dealing with buffers, and C strings.
+Another useful application of the `opaque` type is for dealing with buffers, and C strings that you do not immediately need to convert into Perl strings.
 This example is completely contrived, but we are using `malloc` to create a buffer of 14 bytes.
 We create a C string using `strdup`, and then copy it into the buffer using `memcpy`.
 When we are done with the `opaque` pointers we can free them using `free` since they.
 (This is generally only okay when freeing memory that was allocated by `malloc`, which is the case for `strdup`).

 These memory tools, along with others are provided by the [FFI::Platypus::Memory](https://metacpan.org/pod/FFI::Platypus::Memory) module, which is worth reviewing when you need to manipulate memory from